-MEHOP is providing COVID-19 testing at our Family Medicine locations in Bay City, Palacios and Wharton.
+MEHOP is providing COVID-19 testing at our Family Medicine and Pediatric locations in Bay City, Palacios and Wharton.

 If you or someone in your care believes they have symptoms which may be related to COVID-19, call your medical provider or emergency room facilities first about seeking medical attention.
 Symptoms may include fever, chills, cough, shortness of breath/difficulty breathing, fatigue, muscle or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea, vomiting or diarrhea.

 If you do not have a medical provider and want to access care at MEHOP, please call 979-245-2008 to access services.